metacpan/metacpan-cpan-extracted/distros/A/AsposeCellsCloud-CellsApi/README.md

-## Feature & Enhancements in Version 24.5
+## Feature & Enhancements in Version 24.5.1

 Full list of issues covering all changes in this release:

 - Add merge queries method for loading data of data transformation.
 - Optimize chart data model.
-- Update obtaining access token address.

 ## Support file format